Guikingone/SchedulerBundle/doc/transport.md

 _**Note**_: An important thing to keep in mind is that if you don't use the DoctrineMigrationsBundle bundle and the `auto_setup` option is set to `true`, the schema is generated when scheduling the tasks.

+## Creating a custom transport

+If desired, you can create your own transport thanks to [TransportInterface](../src/Transport/TransportInterface.php), it requires that you create your own transport factory via [TransportFactoryInterface](../src/Transport/TransportFactoryInterface.php).

+Once created, both classes will be autoconfigured and autowired into the related classes.